List of unexplained sounds

 The following is a list of sounds which are currently, or were previously, unidentified.
 All of the NOAA sound files in this article have been sped up by at least a factor of 16 to increase intelligibility by condensing them and raising the frequency from infrasound to a more audible and reproducible range.

 Currently unidentified sounds

 The Hum

 The Hum is a persistent and invasive low-frequency humming, rumbling, or droning noise audible to many but not all people.
 Different causes have been attributed, including local mechanical sources, often from industrial plants, as well as manifestations of tinnitus or other biological auditory effects.

+Longfellow Boom

+The Longfellow Boom is a loud and unexplained phenomenon reported in the Longfellow community of Minneapolis, Minnesota, United States.
+The booms reportedly generally take place on summer nights, and have been described by residents as "house-shakingly loud" and at lower tone, distinct from a car crash or gunshot.

 Skyquakes

 Skyquakes or mistpouffers are a sound phenomenon generally occurring near large bodies of water, described as comparable to distant cannon fire or thunder.
 The sound has been reported around the world, with several cases documented in the 19th century.

 The Ping

 The Ping is a "hum" or "beep" detected by shipboard sonars in the Fury and Hecla Strait of northern Canada during the summer of 2016.
 It was investigated by Canadian military authorities, who did not detect any anomalies on the seabed, where the sound originated.
 Possible causes include local sonar surveys or the acoustics of Arctic ice.